The Future of Finance: 5 Banking Trends to Watch

 Bitcoin.
 Watson.
 Millennials.
 These are just a few of the buzzwords that have come to embody the important changes facing the financial industry.
 As the end of the year approaches, here are 5 banking trends to watch in 2018 and beyond!

-So, with the calendar rapidly turning toward the new year, it’s critical that we ask the question: What’s 2018 going to look like?
+No matter the time of year, it’s important for financial professionals to ask the question "What will this year look like?"
 And more importantly, what’s the future of finance going to look like?

 We've scoured the news and are looking into our proverbial crystal ball to see what the future will bring.